xen0n/autojump-rs/README.md

 platforms may need a little more love, although all the libraries used are lovingly cross-platform.
 (Patches are welcome, of course!)

+The Windows batch files shipped with the original `autojump` has Python hard-coded into them, and obviously that won't work with `autojump-rs`.
+Use the batch files in the `windows` directory instead; just replacing the original files and putting `autojump.exe` along with them should work.
+(Thanks @tomv564 for the Windows testing!)

 That said, there're some IMO very minor deviations from the original Python implementation.
 These are: